jeff1evesque/LeQue/README.md

 ###Test Scripts:

-Before we attempt to translate our own audio files, it is worthwhile to test if our application is in operation.
+Before attempting to translate our own audio files, it may be worthwhile to test if the application is in operation.
 For this reason, we've created a test-script which can be run as follows:

 ```
 cd /var/www/audio-analyzer/bash/tests